Stat386-Fall-2025/01-setup/README.md

 Objective:  Setup the tools that we'll be using this semester in Stat 386.

-Instructions: Follow the direction below to get Git, GitHub, Anaconda, and VS Code up and running.
+Instructions: Follow the direction below to get Git, GitHub, uv, and VS Code up and running.

 Submission: Add a file called complete.txt (this can be an empty file) to the repository.
 Commit and push to github.